challeau/my-notes/resources/Python/eve+mongoengine.md

     }
 }
 ```

-HATEOAS links are always relative to the API entry point, so if your API home is at `examples.com/api/v1`, the `self` link in the above example would mean that the `people` endpoint is located at `examples.com/api/v1/people`.
+HATEOAS links are **always relative to the API entry point**, so if your API home is at `examples.com/api/v1`, the `self` link in the above example would mean that the `people` endpoint is located at `examples.com/api/v1/people`.

-### 2.2 Interactions with the database
+## 3 - Interactions with the database

-> By default, Eve APIs are read-only.
+> By default, Eve APIs are **read-only**.

-To connect to a database, add the following line to the configuration:
+To **connect** to a database, add the following line to the configuration:

 ```python
 MONGO_HOST = 'localhost'
 MONGO_PORT = 27017